Food, Families, Futures project serves up fun activities and 3,500 meals over the summer

 As well as offering financial support through Food, Families, Futures, Children in Scotland is also engaging with local authorities to learn from and share good practice.

-Chris Small, Strategic Communications Manager, Children in Scotland
+Chris Small, Strategic Communications Manager, Children in Scotland, firstname.lastname@example.org

 Notes for Editors

-- Food, Families, Futuresis a partnership between Children in Scotland, food supplier Brakes, local authorities and local partners and receives funding from the Scottish Government.
-More information on the award-winning project can be found here: https://childreninscotland.org.uk/food-families-futures/
+- Food, Families, Futures is a partnership between Children in Scotland, food supplier Brakes, local authorities and local partners and receives funding from the Scottish Government.
+Click here for more information on the award-winning project